JazzBrotha/react-message-board/README.md

 ## Limitations

-Given more time, further testing could have been done in terms of browser support, i.e Safari, MS Edge, and Internet Explorer.
-There could also have been done further accessibility testing in terms of assistive technologies such as screen readers.
+Given more time with the project, the necessary unit tests could have been set up.
+More browser testing could have been done, i.e Safari, MS Edge, and Internet Explorer.
+Also, further accessibility testing in terms of assistive technologies such as screen readers could have have been performed.